Lithops lesliei (N. E. Br.) N. E. Br.

 Leslie's Living Stone, Living Stone Plant, Living Stones, Mimicry Plants, Pebble Plant, Stone Faces, Stone Plant

-Native to South Africa (found in rocky areas of grasslands and savannah).
+This species is native to South Africa (found in rocky areas of grasslands and savannah).

 Lithops lesliei is a small, almost stemless succulent with soft rootstocks that produces a pair of leaves with the shape of an inverted cone.
 The leaves come in a wide range of colors, including shades of green, pink, brown, grey, and orange.
 The flat upper surface of the leaves is up to 1.6 inches (4 cm) wide and has attractive dark-green translucent markings.
 The solitary flower is yellow, daisy-like, up to 2 inches (5 cm) in diameter, and appear in fall from the fissure between the leaves.